Queen (1795 ship): Career

 Queen enters Lloyd's Register in 1796 with C. Venner, master, Stewart & Co., owners, and trade London—Cape of Good Hope.

 EIC voyage #1 (1796): Captain Corbyn Morris Venner acquired a letter of marque on 18 February 1796.
 Venner sailed from Portsmouth on 6 March 1796, bound for the Cape of Good Hope and St Helena.
 Queen reached Porto Praya on 6 April and arrived at the Cape on 28 May.
 Homeward bound, she returned to St Helena on 17 September and arrived at the Downs on 7 December.
 On 10 December she landed a cargo of wheat.

 The EIC had the shipbuilder Peter Mestaer measure Queen before her next voyage for the Company.
 She also underwent some repairs.

+EIC voyage #2 (1797–1798): On 10 February 1797, the EIC accepted a tender from Robert Charnock for Queen for one voyage at a rate of £22 15s per ton of burthen, plus £11 7s per ton of "surplus".

-EIC voyage #2 (1797–1798): Captain John Fam Timins was Queen's master for her second and third voyage for the EIC.
+Captain John Fam Timins was Queen's master for her second and third voyage for the EIC.
 He appears not to have acquired a letter of marque.
 Timins left Portsmouth on 5 Jun 1797, bound for Bengal.
 Queen reached the Cape on 1 October and arrived at Calcutta on 30 December.
 Homeward bound, she was at Kedgeree on 23 February 1798 and Saugor on 10 March.
 She reached the Cape on 15 June and St Helena on 6 August, and arrived at the Downs on 18 October.

 Various issues of Lloyd's Register indicate that Queen underwent damage repairs and a thorough repair in 1799.